Cereus (plant): Distribution

 The range includes Brazil, northern Argentina, Paraguay, Uruguay, and Bolivia; more rarely it can be found in Peru, Colombia, Guyana, Suriname, and Venezuela.

 Uses

 The fruits and stems of C. repandus are edible, as is the fruit of many species in the genus; some perhaps have a laxative effect.
 The wood has been used in making furniture and for firewood, and sliced stems have been used as a soap substitute.
-The stems can be broken open for its pulp, a source of water.
+The stems can be broken open for their pulp, a source of water.
 The plant is also cultivated as a living fence.